dcos/cosmos/README.md

 An [orderly, harmonius, complete](http://www.thefreedictionary.com/cosmos) API for DCOS services.

+## Requirements

+- SBT
+- Install raml2html - This is needed to generate the HTML documentation from a RAML file.
+  - Install NPM
+  - Install raml2html - `npm i -g raml2html`

 ## Running tests

 Note that the tests currently leave some apps running on Marathon, and cannot be run again